 Line 3020 – Please check this box to confirm your submission, on line 3026 pursuant to § 54.313(f)(2), contains a Balance Sheet, Income Statement and Statement of Cash Flows.

-Line 3021 – Please check this box to confirm your submission, on line 3026 pursuant to § 54.313(f)(2), contains a copy of a management letter issued by the independent certified public accountant that performed the company’s financial audit.
+Line 3021 – Please check this box to confirm your submission, on line 3026 pursuant to § 54.313(f)(2), contains a copy of a management letter and audit opinion issued by the independent certified public accountant that performed the company’s financial audit.

 If your company’s response is in the negative on line 3018: